pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Real estate is the ultimate wealth preservation vehicle, but traditional financing (20% down, bank qualification) is a bottleneck.
 To build a Legacy-scale portfolio, you must master **Creative Financing**.
 This allows you to acquire assets based on the *deal's* merit, not just your personal credit or cash reserves.

 For Obuke LLC, creative financing is the primary acquisition strategy.
 It allows for infinite returns (when acquisition cost is zero or low), rapid scaling, and solving problems for sellers that banks cannot touch.
-This chapter details the mechanics of Subject-To, Seller Financing, and Private Moneyâ€”the "Trifecta" of creative acquisition.
+This chapter details the mechanics of Subject-To, Seller Financing, and Private Money—the "Trifecta" of creative acquisition.

 ---